therootcompany/greenlock-express.js/README.md

   res.send({ success: true });
 });

-lex.create({
+LEX.create({
   configDir: './letsencrypt.config'                 // ~/letsencrypt, /etc/letsencrypt, whatever you want

 , onRequest: app                                    // your express app (or plain node http app)

 , letsencrypt: null                                 // you can provide you own instance of letsencrypt
                                                     // if you need to configure it (with an agreeToTerms
                                                     // callback, for example)

 , approveRegistration: function (hostname, cb) {    // PRODUCTION MODE needs this function, but only if you want
                                                     // automatic registration (usually not necessary)
                                                     // renewals for registered domains will still be automatic cb(null, {
       domains: [hostname]
     , email: 'user@example.com'
     , agreeTos: true              // you
     });
   }
 }).listen([80], [443, 5001], function () {